Whitehall London: The 9 Best Reasons to Visit

 It’s a pretty grand street with a lot of history, and there are a ton of things to see.

 Whitehall is more than just fancy buildings; there is stuff to do!
-Whitehall is the home to the UK Government, which is spread across several sites spanning the length of Whitehall, where you’ll find the following government buildings.
+Whitehall is home to the UK Government, which is spread across several sites along Whitehall.
+You’ll find the following government buildings there.

-The famous 10 Downing Street, Department of Environment Food & Rural Affairs, Scotland Office, Horse Guards, Office of the Secretary of State for Wales, Ministry of Defence, Cabinet Office, Foreign, Commonwealth & Development Office, HM Revenue & Customs and the Houses of Parliament.
+The famous 10 Downing Street, Department for Environment, Food & Rural Affairs, Scotland Office, Horse Guards, Office of the Secretary of State for Wales, Ministry of Defence, Cabinet Office, Foreign, Commonwealth & Development Office, HM Revenue & Customs and the Houses of Parliament.

-Technically, the Houses of Parliament and HM Revenue & Custtechnically oms sit on Parliament Street, but it’s near enough!
+Technically, the Houses of Parliament and HM Revenue & Customs sit on Parliament Street, but it’s near enough!

 20190323 Whitehall London 021